wwohlers/dunk-js/README.md

 #### DunkInterfaceCreator<D, G, E>
 A class that exposes methods for building a Dunk interface piece for a `DunkModule` `D` and for a store whose root state is `G` (used for the `getState` argument for thunks).
 Optionally, you can provide a third type for the `extraArguments` argument for thunks.
 This third type should match the type that you provide to the `extraArguments` parameter of `createDunkStore`, and defaults to `undefined`.

 The constructor takes no arguments and instances of this class have no state.
 The purpose of this class is to simplify the interface.
-It has four public methods:
+It has three public methods:

+**defineActionCreator(actionCreator)**
-**createActionCreators(actionCreators)** -- used to define action creators, functions that return actions that this module can process. `actionCreators` is an object whose values are action creators.
-Returns `actionCreators`, exactly as passed.
+Used to define an action creator, a function that returns an action or thunk action that this module can process.
+Returns `actionCreator`, exactly as passed.
+See [here](https://github.com/reduxjs/redux-thunk) for more info about thunks.

-**createSelectors(selectors)** -- used to define selectors, functions that take the root state as a parameter and return an operation on that state. `selectors` is an object whose values are *selectors for this module's state, NOT the root state*.
-In other words, the values of `selectors` are functions that take the local state of the module and return some operation on that state.

-**createThunks(thunks)** -- used to define functions that return `ThunkAction`s, which are themselves functions that return actions and can be dispatched directly to the store (thanks to redux-thunk middleware).
-See [here](https://github.com/reduxjs/redux-thunk#motivation) for more info about thunks.
+**defineSelector(selector)**
+Used to define a selector, a function that takes the module's state as a parameter and returns anything.

+**createInterfacePiece(dunk, children)**
-**createInterfacePiece(dunk, children)** -- used to create an interface piece for the module. `dunk` is an object with three optional properties: `actions` (which takes an object of the same type returned by `createActionCreators`), `selectors` (which takes an object of the same type returned by `createSelectors`), and `thunks` (which takes an object of the same type returned by `createThunks`).
-If the module has children, you should also pass in `children`, an object that specifies the interfaces of that module's children.
+Used to create an interface piece for the module. `dunk` is an object with two optional properties: `actionCreators` (which takes an object map of action creators) and `selectors` (which takes an object map of selectors).
+If the module has children, you should also pass in `children`, an object that specifies the interfaces of the module's children.